JannieI/canvas-workstation-V3/src/app/roadmap.md

         - Add Selection Predicate
         - Add Pre and Post filter indicator: Pre is at start, then other transformations like Windows, and then Post.
 Serious power.

+        CONFIG:
+            - how and where used?

+    -   Scale/Axis (later):
+            - rangeStep
+            - domain
+            - clip: true
+            - colour
+            - range
+            - Legend: more fields like orient, fill, color, padding